-Request a quote online and we will include delivery costs in the postcode on your quote form.
+Request a quote online and we will include the cost of delivery in the quotation.

 What roof covering can I use?

-Do I need to treat the structural timber components in my building?
+Do I have to treat the structural timber components?

-When left untreated the building will ‘weather’ over time.
-You can oil or stain your oak frame and ancillary components should you prefer for aesthetical reasons, however we like to leave everything natural.
+Your oak framed building will ‘weather’ externally over time.
+You can oil or stain your oak frame and weatherboarding for aesthetic reasons, however we like to leave everything natural.

 Do you have a showsite?

-Can you send me some drawings for my builder?
+Can you send me drawings for my builder?

 Do you supply structural calculations?

-YES.
-We send our structural engineer’s report for your project if building regulations are required.
+Yes.
+We can release the structural engineer’s report for your project once an order has been placed.
 Our report covers the oak frame and ancillary timber requirements.

 Do I need planning permission?

-Erecting a new building which is less than 4m in total height; such as our Stapleton, Kinsham, Walton, Lucton, Byton Low Ridge, Gazebos and Pavilions, may not require planning permission if other permitted development criteria is met.
+Erecting a new building which is less than 4m in total height (i.e. our Stapleton, Kinsham, Walton, Lucton, Byton Low Ridge, Gazebos, Pavilions, Garden Offices and Summerhouses) may not require planning permission if other permitted development criteria is met.

 Erecting new buildings which are higher than 4m in total height will generally require planning permission.

-Replacing an existing building may not require planning permission however it is advisable to check with the local authority.
+Replacing an existing building may not require planning permission.

 Listed property, AONB, National Parks, The Broads.

-We would recommend talking to your local Planning authority for initial advice - Planning Portal
+We would recommend talking to your local Planning authority for initial advice.